isabelmoore/isabelmoore.github.io/README.md

 # Isabel Moore Portfolio

 ## Overview
-This website is dedicated to showcasing the professional services and accomplishments of Isabel Moore in the fields of Robotics & Automation, Cybersecurity & Cyber-Physical Systems, and Embedded Systems & IoT.
-The site features detailed sections on each service area, highlighting key projects, achievements, and Isabel's expertise.
+This website is dedicated to showcasing my professional services and accomplishments.

 ## Technologies Used
 - **HTML/CSS/JavaScript**: For structuring and styling the website.